Drone Operator Services

 What are the drone regulations for filming in Morocco?

+Here is the breakdown.
 Drone filming in Morocco is regulated by Direction de l'Aéronautique Civile du Maroc (DACM).
-All drones require authorization from DACM; commercial operations need specific filming permits from CCM.
-The maximum flight altitude is 150m, and no-fly zones include airports and military installations, royal palaces, government buildings in Rabat, border zones.
-Commercial filming permits require 21+ business days for filming authorization.
+All drones need sign-off from DACM.
+Commercial operations need specific filming permits from CCM.
+The maximum flight altitude is 150m.
+No-fly zones have airports and military installations, royal palaces, government buildings in Rabat, border zones.
+Commercial filming permits need 21+ business days for filming sign-off.

 What does a drone operator do on a film set?